 NEW MEXICO Statute(s) and N.M.
 STAT.
-ANN. §§ 24-2C-1 to -6 (West 2021); N.M.
-CODE R. regulation(s) § 7.4.6 (2021) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or No; ordinances in Alamogordo, Corrales, Los Alamos, Roswell, counties within state allow Santa Fe, Silver City, and Truth or Consequences provide that or ban SSPs by ordinance the prohibition on the possession, delivery, or manufacture of or regulation? drug paraphernalia does not apply to a person who is in possession of hypodermic syringes or needles at the time he or Drogram components she is directly and immediately engaged in an SSP.
-Program components § 24-2C-2 - purpose of harm reduction act is to prevent the transmission of HIV, hepatitis B and C viruses, and other bloodborne diseases and encourage intravenous drug users to seek substance abuse treatment and ensure that participants receive individual counseling and education to decrease the risk of transmission of bloodborne diseases. § 24-2C-3 - definitions. § 24-2C-4 - the department shall establish and administer a harm reduction program for the purpose of sterile hypodermic syringe and needle exchange, compile data to assist in planning and evaluating efforts to combat the spread of bloodborne diseases, and make an annual report, including legislative recommendations, to the legislative health and human services committee by October 1 each year; appointment of advisory committee; advisory committee shall develop policies and procedures for evaluation of the SSP, develop criteria for data collection and program evaluation, and meet as necessary to analyze data and monitor and produce a report on the harm reduction program; the department may contract with private providers to operate the program. § 24-2C-5 - the SSP shall provide sterile hypodermic syringes and needles in exchange for used hypodermic syringes, needles, or other objects used to inject controlled substances or controlled substance analogs into the human body; education to participants on the transmission of HIV, hepatitis B and C, and prevention measures; and referral to substance abuse treatment services for participants. § 24-2C-6 - immunity from criminal liability for participants and employees in an SSP.
+ANN. §§ 24-2C-1 to -6 (West 2022); N.M.
+STAT. regulation(s) Ann. § 30-31-25.1 (West 2022); N.M.
+Code R. § 7.4.6 (2021) Does state allow SSPs by Yes. statute/regulation?
+Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
+No; ordinances in Alamogordo, Corrales, Los Alamos, Roswell, Santa Fe, Silver City, and Truth or Consequences provide that the prohibition on the possession, delivery, or manufacture of drug paraphernalia does not apply to a person who is in possession of hypodermic syringes or needles at the time he or she is directly and immediately engaged in an SSP.
+Program components § 24-2C-3 - definitions of "department," which means the department of health, and "participant," which means a person who receives supplies or devices or services provided by the harm reduction program. § 24-2C-4 - the department shall: (1) establish and administer a program that shall be known as the "harm reduction program" to reduce overdose mortality and other negative health outcomes associated with drug use; (2) qualify persons as harm reduction program participants, issue a document that identifies the bearer of the document as a participant, and provide the bearer of the document with access to supplies, devices, or services provided by the program; (3) compile data to assist in planning and evaluating efforts to combat overdose mortality and other negative health outcomes associated with drug use; and (4) make an annual report, including legislative recommendations, to the legislative health and human services committee by October 1 each year.
+The department shall appoint an advisory committee which shall develop polices and procedures for evaluation of the harm reduction program, develop criteria for data collection and program evaluation, and meet as necessary to monitor and analyze data and produce a report on the harm reduction program's impact on overdose mortality and other negative health outcomes associated with drug use.
+Allows the department to contract with private providers to operate the harm reduction program.
+The department shall promulgate regulations as necessary for administration of the harm reduction act, including developing criteria for the types of supplies or devices provided and standards for distribution.